Finding the Best Places to Retire Since 2006!

 Retire in Jensen Beach, Florida?

 Overview: Next to the Indian River, just south and east of Port St. Lucie on Florida's southeastern coast (the "Treasure Coast"), unassuming Jensen Beach was the "Pineapple Capital of the World" in the late-1800s.
 These days it is known for its low key way of life, sea turtles, very good river fishing and excellent deep sea fishing.

-Mostly cute and quaint with palm trees and flowering plants Jensen Beach has a mix of older, brick and pastel colored homes and new, gated developments.
-The Falls of Jensen Beach is one of these new communities.
+Mostly cute and quaint with palm trees and flowering plants, Jensen Beach has a mix of older, brick and pastel colored homes and new, gated developments.
 The city has a sizeable "snowbird" population, and water activities are a way of life.
 The downtown area along tree-lined Jensen Beach Boulevard is busy with traffic and has shops, boat storage facilities, beach bars and eateries serving jambalaya, shrimp creole, fried oysters and the like.
 Hutchinson Island, just across the river via a causeway, is home to Jensen Sea Turtle Beach, a wide, oceanfront stretch of sand with amenities and lifeguards.
 Sections of the beach are roped off to keep overly curious humans away from three species of nesting sea turtles.

 Residents enjoy two golf courses, a large indoor shopping mall, a Publix grocery, a farmers' market, movie theaters and more.
 The annual downtown Arts and Crafts Show and the Pineapple Festival draw large crowds.

 Population: 14,000 (city proper)

 Percentage of Population Age 45 or Better: 54%

 Cost of Living: 1% above the national average